idaholab/moose/modules/doc/content/getting_started/new_users.md

 ## Learn More

 Now that you have a working MOOSE Framework stack, consider checking out the [examples_and_tutorials/index.md] page for a beginning tour of how to use input files and implement your own custom behavior for MOOSE.
+Our [first tutorial](tutorial01_app_development/index.md) demonstrates how MOOSE application development works.
 You may also visit our [framework_development/index.md] to learn how to contribute to MOOSE.

 ## Helpful Software id=helpful-software